-Surplus in goods trade with the EU, deficit in the trade with services
+Surplus in goods and deficit in services towards EU

-The balance of payment figures have been geographically distributed with a new method.
-For more information about the geographical breakdown of Norwegian export and import of goods, see External trade in goods.
+For more information about the geographical breakdown of the Norwegian export and import of goods, see External trade in goods.

 The statistics is now published as International accounts.